trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 [^7]: Because tanning is a very lengthy process, a number of birds are usually tanned at the same time, which is why it can take some (waiting) time before tanning is carried out.

 [^8]: The curator can decide whether the wings should be outspread or folded together.
-They have to take into account the fact that the skin turns “hard” after it has been dried, meaning that it will have to be softened again in order to change the position of the wings.
+They have to take into account the fact that the skin turns ‘hard’ after it has been dried, meaning that it will have to be softened again in order to change the position of the wings.

 [^9]: Another option is to deflesh the carcass using enzymes.
 This means that the skeleton first spends several weeks softening to bleed the tissue and prepare it for the enzymes.
 For the actual defleshing process, the animal’s body is submerged in a solution with an enzyme in it.
 Depending on the enzyme, this process might take place in a heated cabinet.
 Here, the partial skeleton decomposes into its individual components, whereas when using the dermestid beetle method, the bones retain their structure.